-Soccer is a sport that requires a lot of energy, endurance and skill.
-You need to run, jump, kick and dribble for 90 minutes or more.
-(1) That’s why it’s crucial to eat the right foods and know what to eat before a soccer game to optimize your sports performance.
+In a soccer game you need to run, jump, kick and dribble for 90 minutes or more.
+(1) That’s why it’s key to know what to eat before a soccer game so that you eat the right foods to optimize your sports performance.

-But what are the best foods to eat before a soccer game?
+But what are the best foods to eat before a game of soccer?
 How much and when should you eat them?
 And what foods should you avoid at all costs?

-By following these tips, you’ll be able to start your game with full energy stores, maintain your stamina throughout the match and perform at your best level.
+You’ll start your game with full energy stores, maintain your stamina throughout the match and perform at your highest level.
 (2)

-What is the best food before a soccer game?
+The best food to eat before a soccer game

 The best food before a soccer game is food that is high in carbohydrate since carbohydrates provide the main source of energy to fuel your muscles.